Ex-Malaysia PM Najib condemns police raids

 Malaysia's former Prime Minister Najib Razak has criticised police raids after hundreds of luxury items and cash were seized at properties linked to him.

-Mr Najib's lawyer Harpal Singh Grewal said his client was "very unhappy".
+Mr Najib's lawyer, Harpal Singh Grewal, said his client was "very unhappy".

 The raids were related to investigations into state development fund 1MDB, which Mr Najib set up.